Dog Sees God: Confessions of a Teenage Blockhead: Development and production history

-Christine Lakin won an LA Weekly Theatre Award for Best Female Comedy Performance.

-The U.K. premiere production took place at the Taurus Bar on Manchester's famous Canal Street in March 2008, thanks to author Bert V Royal helping them secure the UK rights, which at that time did not exist (after this production the U.K. rights were set up).
-The show was a sell out and quickly transferred to the larger venue The Lowry in January 2009.
+The UK premiere production took place at the Taurus Bar on the famous Canal Street in Manchester in March 2008, thanks to author Bert V. Royal helping them secure the UK rights, which at that time did not exist (after this production the UK rights were set up).
+The show was a sell out and quickly transferred to the larger venue, The Lowry in Salford, in January 2009.
 The production gained rave reviews and now looks set to move in to return in 2012.
 The play was produced by Award Nominated Vertigo Theatre Productions and directed by Craig Hepworth.

-The U.K. cast was as follows: